TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/hyper_ram_read_write.md

 This example demonstrates basic read write to the HyperRam configured in polled mode of operation.

 The example writes known data to a particular offset in the HyperRam and then reads it back.
-The read back data is then compared with the written known data, And this is done in both cases using CPU and BCDMA.
+The read back data is then compared with the written known data, And this is done in both cases using CPU and BCDMA with ECC and without ECC.

 # Supported Combinations {#EXAMPLES_DRIVERS_HYPER_RAM_READ_WRITE_COMBOS}